2022 Transportation Enterprise Mobility Outlook

 It's well known that long-haul truck drivers are independent personas that dislike technology.
 There are examples of job applicants who've walked away after seeing complicated ELD systems used by some firms.
 They complain that in-cab technology creates more work instead of less.
 They find themselves creating workarounds like taking manual notes because apps don't share information.

-Improve Worker Safety and Lower Liability
+How Mobile Devices Can Improve Worker Safety and Lower Liability

 Mobile devices are integral to how we work, especially for frontline employees in fields like transportation and logistics.
 But those same devices that improve productivity can be a distraction—or even a safety hazard—if they're used at the wrong times.